softcraft-development/typonomy/README.md

 ES Modules are typically used:
   * In browser-based applications.
-  * In applications that use a JS packaging system (ex: Bundler, Webpack, ESBuild, etc)
+  * In applications that use a JS bundler system (ex: Bundler, Bun, Webpack, ESBuild, Vite, etc).
   * In [modern Node.js applications](https://nodejs.org/api/packages.html#determining-module-system).

-### CommonJS module.
+### CommonJS / Node module

-Exports all code as an ECMAScript Module, suitable for require.
+Exports all code as a CommonJS, suitable for `require`.

 `const typonomy = require('typonomy')`